 An Evergreen Job

-Not only is HVAC a viable option year-round, it is one that is completely recession proof.
+Not only is HVAC a viable option year-round, but it is also one that is completely recession-proof.
 People will always need an air conditioner or heater regardless of the state that the economy is in.
-This applies for residential buildings, commercial buildings, and even schools.
+This applies to residential buildings, commercial buildings, and even schools.
 You will find that as an HVAC technician, you have a far reach and a decent paycheck.

 Learn the Skills You Need